FR

 Recycling in New Brunswick

-New Brunswick has started transitioning to a recycling system where the businesses that sell packaging and paper products to consumers will be financially and operationally responsible for collecting, processing and recycling those materials.
+New Brunswick has transitioned to a recycling system where the businesses that sell packaging and paper products to consumers are financially and operationally responsible for collecting, processing and recycling those materials.

 An enhanced recycling program

-New Brunswick’s Designated Materials Regulation under the Clean Environment Act shifts responsibility for blue box materials to the organizations that produce products and packaging.
-Under the old system, communities shared the costs.
+New Brunswick’s Designated Materials Regulation under the Clean Environment Act shifts responsibility for recycling materials to producers – the organizations that produce packaging and paper.

 FAQs